JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 import swiftPMImport.groupName.subproject.FIRApp
 ```

-## Generating a Package.resolved file
+## Generate a `Package.resolved` file

-To make your builds depending on Swift packages more stable, SwiftPM import tooling introduces a locking mechanism:
+To make builds that depend on Swift packages more stable, SwiftPM import tooling introduces a locking mechanism:
 the `Package.resolved` file generated during the initial package resolution is copied into the project's directory
 and reused for subsequent builds.